Denzy7/dengine/deps/README.md

 Proceed to build

 # default deps
-Initialize submodules
-`git submodule init`

-Get default deps
-`git submodule update deps/cglm deps/stb`
+Initialize and get default deps.
+Consider checking optional deps you might also want to include `git submodule update --init --depth 1 deps/cglm deps/stb`

 # optional deps
 **If you will be compiling for Windows or Android you might want to get all optional deps to avoid missing libraries and header files**

 **If you want Python scripting, update deps/cpython (will take some time!)**

-`git submodule update deps/cpython`
+`... deps/cpython deps/cpython-portable`

+**bullet3 sources only, for cool physics tests (needed to build android apk):**:
+`... deps/bullet3_src`

 # python
 Depends if python is found on your system.
 And is compatible with the build system.
 If not this will result in a lenghty compile process.
 It might also result in an incompatible module set.